MichaelBrunn3r/ArduinoCollections/README.md

-# A collection of map implementations optimized for Arduino
+# A collection of Collection implementations optimized for Arduino

 Documentation: https://michaelbrunn3r.github.io/ArduinoCollections/